krishnaditya65/Mercurius/docs/DOCUMENTATION.md

 `internal/positions.PositionBook`; a dividend moved a real ledger balance from 0 to 10,000 minor units.

+### `internal/tradesurveillance`, `internal/conversationalorderparser` — new this build

+FEATURES.md §1's surveillance system and §21's conversational order
+placement (`docs/BUILD_LOG.md` entry 78).

+`tradesurveillance`: real heuristic spoofing detection (a large LIMIT order cancelled before material execution risk — priced away from a reference price, or cancelled faster than a plausible fill-latency threshold), layering detection (a same-side order cluster across successive price levels, cancelled after an opposite-side fill), exact same-account wash-trade detection, and an audit-trail replay function for a flagged incident — honestly scoped as compliance-review heuristics, not certified surveillance (no linked-account concept exists in this repo, so wash-trade detection is same-account only; no tick-to-trade latency concept exists anywhere to reuse, documented rather than faked). `GET /compliance/surveillance?accountId=...&windowStartTime=...&windowEndTime=...`.
+**A real bug was found and fixed**: `EntriesForAccount` silently dropped every `ORDER_CANCELLED` entry (no account identifier on cancellations), which would have made spoofing/layering permanently blind to cancellations — fixed with a new `ScopeEntriesToAccount` helper.

+`conversationalorderparser`: a real rule-based grammar/slot extractor (side, quantity, instrument including options CE/PE strike, order type/price) for chat-style input like "buy 10 shares of RELIANCE at market" — no external LLM call.
+Never submits directly: returns a parsed intent + human-readable confirmation summary only; a separate `POST /conversational-order/confirm-and-submit` (requiring `explicitConfirmation:true`) submits through the exact same `processOrderSubmission` path as the regular order ticket, so every existing gate applies.
+Ambiguous/incomplete input is rejected with specific errors, never guessed.
+Voice/speech-to-text explicitly out of scope — no audio pipeline available in this sandbox, documented loudly in the package doc comment.

+32 new tests (603 → 635 for the service).
+Verified live: a constructed
+spoofing sequence against a live matching-engine was genuinely flagged (and incidentally also caught a real wash trade); a parsed-and-confirmed conversational order produced a real fill with a real matching-engine sequence number.

 ---

 ## services/ledger (Go) — Tier 2, double-entry core is real